Domain Adaptive Semantic Segmentation with Self-Supervised Depth Estimation: Related Work

 \textbf{Use of geometric information in semantic segmentation} Additional geometric information has been recently increasingly used to help learning the semantics~\cite{Ramirez_2019_ICCV} because geometric and semantic information are highly correlated.
 In the UDA setup, there are several works which pioneered this direction.
 SPIGAN~\cite{lee2018spigan} translates source images into the style of targets to reduce the domain gap.
 An auxiliary depth regression task is used in SPIGAN to regularize the generator, and better capture the semantics for the translated image.
 DADA~\cite{vu2019dada} uses an auxiliary depth prediction branch to predict the depth for both domains.
 The predictions are later fused together with semantic predictions and fed into the domain discriminator.
 GIO-Ada~\cite{chen2019learning} makes use of the depth information in both input-space translation and output-level adaptation, where a discriminator is applied on the concatenation of depth and semantic predictions.
 Existing works often use the additional depth information from the synthetic data in the source domain.
 The supervision from target geometric information is largely unexplored.

 \textbf{Multi-task distillation} Our work is also closely related to multi-task learning~(MTL)~\cite{mtl:survey}, where multiple tasks are predicted by a single network.
 Modern multi-task learning methods~\cite{xu2018pad, zhang2019pattern, vandenhende2020mti} aim at distilling the information from different tasks.
 This is often achieved by using a shared backbone network and task-specific heads.
 Initial task predictions are first made to learn task-specific intermediate features.
 These task-specific feature representations are then combined via a multi-modal distillation unit, before performing the final task predictions.
 Most multi-task learning works focus on the fully-supervised case where there exist no domain shift and the ground truths for all tasks are directly provided.
 We focus on the UDA setup where target ground truth is not provided for both main and auxiliary tasks.
 MTL under such a setup is understudied.
 Motivated by the success of these methods we modify and generalize the PAD-Net~\cite{xu2018pad} to capture the correlation between modalities across domains in order to facilitate the efficient joint learning of semantics and depth in the UDA setup.
+The idea of the multi-modality learning was also explored in other related areas such as object detection~\cite{liang2018deep, kong2018recurrent, ouyang2020dynamic}.